ArielTurgeman/sql-visual-debbuger-feedback/TERMS.md

 These Terms do not create a separate or additional refund entitlement.

-If a Premium purchase is refunded, reversed, successfully charged back, cancelled, or determined to be fraudulent, the Premium license associated with that transaction may be disabled or revoked.
+If any amount of a Premium purchase is refunded, whether partially or in full, or if the payment is reversed, successfully charged back, cancelled, or determined to be fraudulent, the Premium license associated with that transaction may be disabled or revoked.

 Nothing in this section limits any right that cannot legally be excluded or waived.